 Most poets write a lot about death, and funerals (along with weddings) are one of the few public occasions at which poetry is frequently read.
 In this workshop poet and philosopher Luke Fischer will share his own poetry (especially from his new collection A Personal History of Vision) and discuss how it addresses death and grief.
 He will also shed light on how Rilke's poetry finds meaning in these themes.

 In this workshop you will learn how to write a Will that reflects your own wishes and values.
-Donal Griffin will share with you what people have done well and not so well in terms of their Wills.
+Legacy lawyer, Donal Griffin, will share with you what people have done well and not so well in terms of their Wills.
 Personal relationships often pay the price in a world where the property market means a lot.
 Too often, dry lawyers give people documents that are either too complex or too simple to look after a client’s family.
 This workshop will enable you to have the Will you deserve.
 In addition Donal will also share a little about the book he is writing for his son: The Irish Book of Living and Dying.

 In this workshop artist/Photographer Tina FiveAsh introduces The Death Letter Project, a three-year undertaking, during which she invited fifty Australians to write a letter responding to: What is death?
 What happens when we die?

 The project’s fifty letters, accompanied by photographic portraits of each contributor, provide a glimpse into the diversity of thoughts, beliefs, and experiences surrounding death in contemporary Australian society.

 How do the processes of art and grieving attempt to find meaning in the chaos of the void?
 How do we create in the storm that is propelling us forward?
 Based on our digital essay, All the Little Boxes, we will consider how the digital essay gives voice to our grief.
 It explores non-traditional storytelling in order to theorise, ritualise and create from the state of bereavement, encouraging viewers to recognise grief as an essential part of life.